 Expected closing costs

-There are certain standard costs linked to closing the sale of a house.
-These expenses are commonly split between the buyer and seller, as instructed in the sales contract.
-Many are universal, but there are nuances to each, so you'll want a real estate expert in Tennessee to help lead you through the deal.
+There are certain expected costs linked to closing the sale of a house.
+These fees are often split between the buyer and seller, as instructed in the sales contract.
+Many are conventional, but there are nuances to each, so you'll want a real estate expert in Tennessee to help guide you through the process.

 • Points (optional)